Mads Krügger: The Dynasty (2019–2020)

-Contra Unit (2020–present)
+Contra Unit (2020–2023)

-Creed made his return to MLW as the masked "Black Hand of Contra" on the November 18 episode of Fusion by attacking Alexander Hammerstone after Hammerstone appeared at ringside to confront Jacob Fatu after Fatu had retained the MLW World Heavyweight Championship against Davey Boy Smith Jr. Creed was confirmed as the fifth new member of Fatu's faction Contra Unit.
-His ring name was later revealed to be Mads Krügger.
+Creed made his return to MLW as a masked monster on the November 18 episode of Fusion by attacking Alexander Hammerstone after Hammerstone appeared at ringside to confront Jacob Fatu after Fatu had retained the MLW World Heavyweight Championship against Davey Boy Smith Jr. Confirmed as "The Black Hand of Contra", the fifth new member of Fatu's faction Contra Unit, his ring name was later revealed to be Mads Krügger.
 On the December 2 episode of Fusion, Krügger competed in his first match by defeating Ariel Dominguez.
 On the December 16 episode of Fusion, Krügger defeated two local wrestlers in a handicap match.
 He was later engaged in a brawl with Hammerstone, setting up a match between the two for Hammerstone's National Openweight Championship at Kings of Colosseum.

 Being at the Contra Unit, he was the brawn needed by Josef Samael to shield Fatu, but that ended when Fatu lost the Heavyweight title to Alex Hammerstone.
 That caused tension between Contra members, which went to a breaking point after War Chamber, which Fatu and him brawled after losing the main event.
 The duo feuded, with vignettes of him demanding that he wants Fatu fall by his hands, exchanging victories on each other, culminating in the Weapons of Mass Destruction match, which he was "drenched in radioactive waste", and Jacob unmasking him, ending the feud.

-After the match, vignettes of him injured and horribly suffering due to the toxin exposure appears.
+After the match, vignettes of him injured and horribly suffering due to the toxin exposure appeared on MLW programming.
+At the start of 2023, he was released by MLW.

+Return to MLW (2024–present)

+At SuperFight on January 3, 2024, Krügger made his return to MLW, along with Contra Unit's Sentai Death Squad, attacking Jacob Fatu after his match with Yuji Nagata and hitting him with a Baklei bottle.

+In January 11 2025, Mads Krueger was added into the Gravity Gramble match at the Kings of Colosseum for a contract for the MLW World Heavyweight Championship for then champion Matt Riddle which he won the right.
+During this time Mads Krueger had been in between a feud with Matt Riddle and Donovan Dijak for the MLW World Heavyweight Championship.

+At September 13th 2025, during the MLW World Heavyweight Championship Match between Matt Riddle and Donovan Dijak, Krueger cashed in the Gravity Gramble contract to enter into the match and eventually winning the MLW World Heavyweight Championship.

+On October 4th 2025, Krueger was involved in the Chamber of Horrors match at Slaughterhouse defending the MLW World Heavyweight Championship against Matthew Justice, Mr. Thomas, Brock Anderson, CW Anderson and Chris Adonis retaining the title.

+On October 19th 2025.
+Krueger took part in a monsters ball match against former AEW Wrestler Abadon for the MLW World Heavyweight Championship at Mystery Wrestling No. 19 and retained the title.